MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/designing-ui-tests.md

 UI testing, in other words, should focus on matters that are *specifically* UI concerns, such as the *visibility* of information, the visual or interactive *status* of certain controls, responsiveness to user actions like panning, and so on.
 UI tests *don’t* need to concern themselves with the *validity* of displayed information, because such matters should be covered by unit tests or integration tests.

+> [!NOTE]
-> **Note**: as with unit tests, each UI test should be specific such that if it fails, you immediately know the exact cause.
+> As with unit tests, each UI test should be specific such that if it fails, you immediately know the exact cause.
 For UI, however, a “single” test for a state change might involve checking the state of many different elements that *as a group* make up that one test especially when those controls always change state together.
 In such contexts it doesn’t make sense to check each control individually.

 To use a trivial example of the quintessential calculator app, unit testing should cover whether the functions that perform mathematical operations actually produce the correct results for a variety of inputs, including edge cases.
 Because of this, UI tests don’t need to test that same range of input values.
 What they *do* need to test are the *bindings* between UI elements and those operations.
 This is especially important with actions that don’t have backing operational functions, like clear, memory set/retrieve, changing number bases, and anything else that affects the UI display only.